-Each participant (or small group) is given a special shaped piece of white cardboard: a small but very important piece, because finally it will be part of a large whole rainbow.
-Partecipants are invited to colore their pieces on both sides.
-As far as type and number of colors, there are endless possibilities.
-In this case, I chose three colors to keep in the same order (green, yellow, red).
-Among the available materials: various types of paper and colored surfaces, fabrics, ribbons, tapes, scissors, vinyl glue and brushes.
+Each participant (or small group) is given a special shaped piece of white cardboard, that is part of a very big rainbow.
+Partecipants are invited to fill it with colours on both sides.
+As far as the type and the number of colours, there are endless possibilities.
+In this case, I chose only three ones (green, yellow and red) to keep in the same order.
+The available materials were various types of paper and colored surfaces, fabrics, ribbons, tapes, scissors, vinyl glue and brushes.

 Another solution consists in hanging the big sheet of paper and tracing the outline of a projected image of the structure drawing (previously drawn smaller).